LaborManagement/auth-service/docs/VPD_RLS_IMPLEMENTATION.md

 ```
 employer_id = NULL → Row accessible to ALL employers for this board
-employer_id = 'EMP001' → Row accessible ONLY to users with EMP001 access
+employer_id = '<EMPLOYER_ID>' → Row accessible ONLY to users with that employer access

 Policy logic:
 WHERE user_id = current_user